LoL Universe Indexing and Search

 Karthus

-The harbinger of oblivion, Karthus is an undying spirit whose haunting songs are a prelude to the horror of his nightmarish appearance.
+The harbinger of oblivion, Karthus is an undying specter whose haunting songs are a prelude to the horror of his nightmarish appearance.
 The living fear the eternity of undeath, but Karthus sees only beauty and purity in its embrace, a perfect union of life and death.
 When Karthus emerges from the Shadow Isles, it is to bring the joy of death to mortals, an apostle of the unliving.

 Karthus was born into abject poverty in the sprawl of dwellings built beyond the walls of the Noxian capital.
 His mother died at the moment of his birth, leaving his father to raise him and his three sisters alone.
 They shared a crumbling, rat-infested almshouse with scores of other families, subsisting on a diet of rainwater and vermin.
 Of all the children, Karthus was the best ratter, and regularly brought gnawed corpses for the cook-pot.